-Apply all pavement marking materials in accordance with the material manufacturer's recommendation.
-Apply all materials when the pavement is clean and dry.
-Moisture in the pavement is the major cause of most marking failures.
+Pavement marking materials are to be applied in accordance with the material manufacturer's recommendation.
 Apply paint and thermoplastic materials when the pavement temperature is 50 degrees and rising.
 Methylmethacrylate material can be applied when the pavement temperature is 40 degrees and rising, provided the pavement is dry.